VaughnTotterdill/Basic-exoplanet-detection-/README.md

-# Basic-exoplanet-detection-

-Basic exoplanet detection via light curves
+# Basic exoplanet detection via light curves

 Input files
 Input a file containing a photometric time-series in the format of time (in days), flux, and flux error as 3 separate columns.
+The flux and flux error can be in arbitrary units.

 Results
 Running the code gives